 After the tour, we enjoyed our meal at Cafe 42.
 We had never eaten there before and it was a nice treat.
 Of course, in our current stage of parenting, eating anywhere with cloth napkins is a treat!
 But I was determined not to let the grumpy and tired two-year-old and the unusually cranky two-month-old ruin my lunch.
 And my tenacity paid off – the blackberry cheesecake was out of this world!

 If you didn’t make it to see Snoopy and the gang last weekend, you haven’t missed your opportunity!
 The two exhibits of Peanuts will run through April 5, and the Clinton Center is offering several more Peanuts-related programs for families over the next few weekends.
 A Charlie Brown Super Bowl Party is scheduled for Saturday, January 31.
 (Here’s another little interesting tidbit: you know those scenes where Charlie Brown tries to play football but Lucy somehow takes control of the football?
 Well, apparently that happened 36 different times!)
 Also, attendees can help make Valentine’s Day cards for children at Arkansas Children’s Hospital during A Charlie Brown Valentine’s Day Party on February 7 and February 14.
-And don’t forget to catch the new animated 3D comedy – The Peanuts Movie – when it premiers on November 6th!
+And don’t forget to catch the new animated 3D comedy – The Peanuts Movie – when it premieres on November 6th!
 Eeek…can’t wait!

 Which is your favorite Peanuts character?